Rupal-IIITD/FMS-system-AP-project/README.md

 # FMS-system-AP-project
-This is a repository for our AP project based on designing a FMS system.
+This is a repository for our Advanced Programming course project based on designing a FMS system in Java.

     Contributors: Rupal Jain(2015081) and Gargi Gupta(2015029)
     Following is the description of what and how we plan to go about it.